pratikk0501/todo-app-with-email-reminders/README.md

 # 📝 Full Stack Intern Assignment - Zeidler Group - Node.JS Express.JS Node-Cron Nodemailer Prisma PostgreSQL & Docker

 This guide provides an overview of the codebase, the functionality of the app, and detailed instructions on how to set up and run the app.
-Make sure to follow all steps carefully, especially regarding Node.js version requirements.
+Make sure to follow all steps carefully for the app to run smoothly.

 ## 📖 Overview